wdfinch/prettier-plugin-organize-class-members/README.md

 `classGroupOrder`

-Details: With levels of accessibility, groups are used to organized members.
-For example getters and setters can be grouped together.\
+Details: Within levels of accessibility, divide the members into groups.
+For example getter and setter methods can be grouped together.\
 Type: `string[]`

 **Supported values:**

-1. `gettersAndSetters` - matches getter and setter methods.
-A getter/setter is one of the following:
+1. `gettersAndSetters` - Matches getter and setter methods.
+A getter or setter is one of the following:
-   1. a method with the word `get` or `set` at the start (ex: `getDog() {}`)
+   1. A method with the word `get` or `set` at the start (ex: `getDog() {}`)
-   2. a typescript getter and or setter.
-See [here](https://www.typescriptlang.org/docs/handbook/2/classes.html#getters--setters) for more details
+   2. A typescript getter and or setter.
+See [here](https://www.typescriptlang.org/docs/handbook/2/classes.html#getters--setters) for more details.
-2. `everythingElse` - matches all remaining members that could not be assigned to a group
+2. `everythingElse` - Matches all remaining members that could not be assigned to a group.

 Default Value: `['everythingElse']`

 _If you modify this option, you must follow these rules:_

 1. `everythingElse` must be used.
-2. no duplicates or unsupported strings may be used.
+2. No duplicates or unsupported strings may be used.

 ```js